-- The SENCo or Foundation Stage Teacher will contact pre-schools when appropriate. - The Head Teacher/ SENCo will meet with prospective parents to discuss any additional needs of your child. - If your child would be helped by a book or photos to support them in understanding the move, then one will be made for them. - Your child will be able to visit our school and stay for a taster session, if this is appropriate.
+- The SENCo, class teacher or Admin staff will contact the previous setting. - Foundation Stage Teacher will contact pre-schools when appropriate. - The Head Teacher/ SENCo will meet with prospective parents to discuss any additional needs of your child. - If your child would be helped by a book or photos to support them in understanding the move, then one will be made for them. - Your child will be able to visit our school and stay for a taster session, if this is appropriate.